florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 # Step 5.
 Search functionalities with the mailing configuration screen

-When the using the active e-mail module you might have a variety of templates at your disposal.
+When using the active e-mail module you might have a variety of templates at your disposal.
 If you need to find a certain template quickly there is a built-in search function within the mail configuration screen.

 You can search/filter based on three properties of an e-mail template: Theme filter, Mail type filter and the template name.
 There is no need to press enter or refresh as the page will automatically filter the matching templates for you.
 If you want to remove the filters simply press the '*reset*' button next to the filters.